-• Creek Fishing: See what's biting in the tidal creeks; the Lodge provides spin gear and fly rods, bait, and artificial lures for a variety of species including redfish, flounder, or trout.
+• Creek Fishing: See what's biting in the tidal creeks; the Lodge provides spin gear and fly rods, bait, and artificial lures for a variety of species including redfish, flounder, or seatrout.
+While the tidal creeks are not nearly as productive as in the winter, the occasional catch can still be made.